 Call it the rural mural movement.

 In California towns like Barstow, Twentynine Palms, Lompoc, Indio, and Lindsey, provincial stories are painted on walls for people who may be driving through.
 Organizers hope some will stop and look around.
-On this tour, everyone was from Barstow, and even they were surprised to hear about their city's history.
+On this tour everyone was from Barstow and they were surprised to hear about their city's history.

 "I didn't know a lot about the Indian tribes from the area, or even the fake front of that building, and how it was historical," said Carolyn Fender, who lived in the town since 1969.
 "And I always see the murals.
 I drive by them everyday."